aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/other-cad-operations/add-watermark/_index.md

     answer: Yes – you can control font family, size, color, rotation, and transparency through the `MText` or `TextEntity` properties.
   - question: Is there a trial version available for Aspose.CAD for Java?
-    answer: Yes, you can download the trial version [here](https://releases.aspose.com/).
+    answer: Yes, you can download the trial version [Aspose.CAD for Java trial download](https://releases.aspose.com/).
   - question: How can I get support for Aspose.CAD?
     answer: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community assistance and official support channels.